Text-decoration - Property CSS

 Developments of the standard.

-The ability to specify the stroke thickness has been added in level 4 of the Text Decoration
+The ability to specify the stroke thickness has been added in level 4 of the Text Decoration module.
+Level 3 only provided for 3 values.

-but the property was not defined as a shorthand property:
+The standard CSS 2.2 already provided a definition for text-decoration but the property was not defined as a shorthand property:

-it accepted a single value, corresponding to text-decoration-line
+it accepted a single value, corresponding to text-decoration-line.

-This syntax with a single value is compatible with the new standard CSS 3
+This syntax with a single value is compatible with the new standard CSS 3, but do not forget that, as with all shorthand properties,

 the values not present are set to their initial value: